wp-plugins/hcard-widget/readme.txt

 [Email me](http://lautman.ca/contact/)

 = How Do I style my contact info? =
-Assign a class to the element(s) you want to you want to style and then refer to that class in
+Assign a class to the element(s) you want to you want to style and then refer to that class in your theme's 'style.css' file.

 == Screenshots ==
 1. hCard Widget in Appearance->Widgets